-Qualifications for a Degree
+Qualification for Degree

-To qualify for the Master of Education in Literacy degree, the student must successfully complete a minimum of 36 credit hours with a GPA of at least 3.0 and a portfolio.
+To qualify for the Master of Education in School Leadership degree, a student must successfully complete a minimum of 36 credit hours, including the capstone Supervised Administrative Practicum, with a GPA of at least 3.0.
 The program must be completed within five years.